practicalli/clojure-web-services/setup/index.md

 To start with, [create a free account on Heroku](https://heroku.com).
 The step to create a database will be covered later on in the workshop.

-> **Hint** Alternatively, you can install Posgres database locally on your laptop, however assistance with this is not provided.
+> ####Hint:: Alternatively, you can install Posgres database locally on your laptop, however assistance with this is not provided.